International-GNSS-Service/SLM/doc/source/commands.rst

      - Launch an interactive shell with your site bootstrapped and a live connection to the database.

-Commands installed by third party apps that may also be usefull or necessary:
+Commands installed by third party apps that may also be useful or necessary:

 .. list-table:: Third Party Management Commands
    :header-rows: 1